 Care plans for nerve pain begin with an orthopedic assessment to help gain a clearer picture of where the nerve may be entrapment or irritated.
 Then specific acupuncture and soft tissue techniques are used in or around the site of entrapment, and in other areas that may require attention.

 Knee Osteoarthritis is an extremely common form of arthritis.
 It occurs when cartilage (the flexible shock absorbing tissue found at the end of bones and inside the knee joint) begins to deteriorate over time.
-As it deteriorates, the cartilage fails to provide cushioning between the ends of the bones that meet inside the knee joint, which can result in damaged bone endings and pain knee.
-Some of the other most common areas patients develop osteoarthritis is the hands, hips, and spine.
+As it deteriorates, the cartilage fails to provide cushioning between the ends of the bones that meet inside the knee joint, which can result in damaged bone endings and pain of the knee.

 In a systematic review of 12 randomized controlled trials, acupuncture was found to "significantly reduce pain intensity, to improve functional mobility and increase quality of life" in individuals suffering from knee osteoarthritis pain.